Skip to content

 docker compose exec source-db psql -U postgres source_db \

--c "INSERT INTO public.users (name, email)
+-c "INSERT INTO public.greetings (message)

 docker compose exec dest-db psql -U postgres dest_db \

--c "SELECT * FROM public.users;"
+-c "SELECT * FROM public.greetings;"

 Or run the binary directly